hivesolutions/pingu/src/heroku/README.md

 ## Removing the Pingu add-on

 Pingu may be removed via the CLI.
-Note that any data stored in the server may become lost and may not be recoverable.
+Please be aware that any data stored in Pingu will be lost once this operation is performed.

     $ heroku addons:remove pingu